Skip-It? Theoretical Conditions for Layer Skipping in Vision-Language Models: Unification of Layer Skipping

+As described in the previous section, for late entry techniques to be viable, we need geometric and proximal redundancy, and for early exit techniques to be viable, minimal cross attention from vision to text is sufficient.
+In this section, we determine when these conditions are met empirically, across different models, datasets, and tasks.

-\subsection{Experimental Setup}
+\subsubsection{Experimental Setup}

-In this experiment, we consider the hidden states of each token across each layer.
-We compute both the average cosine distance and the probability of a small average cosine distance between adjacent hidden states.
+We consider the hidden states of each token across each layer and compute both the average cosine distance and the probability of a small average cosine distance between adjacent hidden states.
 We separate vision and textual tokens so that we can evaluate their differences.
 Formally, let $H_T$ and $H_V$ denote the sets of textual and visual hidden states for all layers.
 For token $i$ at layer $\ell$, let $h_{\ell,i}$ denote its hidden state.
 We define the average cosine distance between adjacent layers as